cric96/bergen25-hello/seminar-2025-unisg-Multitier-Architecture-for-Collective-Systems.typ

   override type Capabilities = Accelerometer | Gps def apply(input: EmptyTuple): Context ?=> Coordinate = ???
 ```
-#fa-warning() `EmptyTuple` for representing the absence of inputs, but respecting the constrint of the `Product` type.
+#fa-warning() `EmptyTuple` for representing the absence of inputs, but respecting the constraints of the `Product` type.

 === `CollectiveComponent` definition